 City Safety is an aid to assist a driver who is at risk of colliding with a pedestrian, large animal, cyclist or a vehicle.

 The City Safety function can help the driver to avoid a collision when driving in queues, e.g. when changes in the traffic ahead, combined with a lapse in attention, could lead to an incident.

 The function helps the driver by automatically braking the car in the event of an imminent risk of collision if the driver does not react in time by braking and/or swerving.

 City Safety activates a short, sharp braking procedure, normally stopping the car just behind the vehicle in front.

 City Safety is activated in situations where the driver should have started braking earlier, which is why it cannot help the driver in every situation.

 City Safety is designed to be activated as late as possible in order to avoid unnecessary intervention.
-Automatic braking takes place only after or at the same time as the collision warning.

 The driver or passengers are not normally aware of City Safety - it only intervenes in a situation where a collision is immediately imminent.

 - The City Safety auto-brake function can prevent a collision or reduce collision speed, but to ensure full brake performance the driver should always depress the brake pedal – even when the car auto-brakes.

 - The warning and steering assistance are only activated if there is a high risk of collision – you must therefore never wait for a collision warning or for City Safety to intervene.